coding-lines/python-tools/README.md

 # python-tools
-An importable Python toolbox with tools for arrays, strings and simulated logic gates.
+<b>An importable Python toolbox with tools for arrays, strings and simulated logic gates.</b>

 Classes:
 logicgates - Contains simulated AND,OR,NOT,XOR,NAND,XNOR, and NOR gates.